MENU

 • Good hygienic and sanitation practices should be used when loading, unloading, and inspecting produce.

 • Inspect transportation vehicles for obvious dirt and debris before loading.
-The vehicle must be cleaned and sanitized if evidence of debris, animal manure, or other raw animal by-product exists.
+The vehicle should be cleaned and sanitized if evidence of debris, animal manure, or other raw animal by-product exists.

 • Load produce carefully to minimize physical damage.